Enoarch/POPs/README.md

 # POPs
-A short Jquery plug-in to create custom popup
+A short JQuery plugin for creating custom popup

 ## Installing POPs

-Download latest sources codes just on the project repository (POPs.css and POPs.js)
+Download latest sources codes just on the project repository (POPs.css and POPs.js) To work with the plugin, you have to use  JQuery and JqueryUI.

 ## Usage